Should You Start A Portable Toilet Business? What You Need To Know

 • Savings: If you have personal savings, consider using them to fund your startup costs.
 This allows you to keep control over the business without having to deal with loans or investors.

 • Loans: You can apply for a business loan from a bank or credit union.
-However, these institutions will require a good credit score and collateral to secure the loan.
+These institutions will require a good credit score and collateral to secure the loan.

 • Crowdfunding: Another widely used approach for raising capital involves using crowdfunding platforms, where individuals can contribute small amounts of money towards your business for rewards or equity.